g-ser/kubernetes-kubeadm-aws-ec2/README.md

 Once you provision the AWS infrastructure with terraform and run the Ansible scripts to install kubernetes, you will end up with a kubernetes cluster which comprises the software components listed below:

 * 3 EC2 AWS instances (1 master node & 2 worker nodes) running Ubuntu 22.04 LTS
 * Each of the 3 nodes of the cluster will have docker installed as the container engine.
-[Cri-dockerd](https://github.com/Mirantis/cri-dockerd) is also installed since kubernetes cannot integrate natively with docker any more so cri-dockerd is needed to act as the middleman.
+[Cri-dockerd](https://github.com/Mirantis/cri-dockerd) is also installed since kubernetes cannot integrate natively with docker any more, so cri-dockerd is needed to act as the middleman.
 * The network plugin of the kubernetes cluster that is installed by the Ansible scripts is [weavenet](https://www.weave.works/docs/net/latest/overview/)

 **Note: The kubernetes infrastructure provisioned using the source code of this repository, is intended to be used ONLY for training purposes!**